Honeyyellowcat/CALCULATOR/README.md

-# Sleek Calculator
+# Pink Calculator

 ## Overview

-Sleek Calculator is a feature-rich, graphical calculator built using Python's Tkinter library and SymPy.
+Pink Calculator is a feature-rich, graphical calculator built using Python's Tkinter library and SymPy.
 It provides an elegant and user-friendly interface for performing various mathematical operations, including trigonometric functions, logarithms, and calculus operations.
 The calculator also features a history display to keep track of recent calculations.

 ## Features